-In the UK this value has been agreed at a level of £100 spent on or received from an individual.
-Where we are entertaining more than one person, giving corporate hospitality or making any other business related expenditure on marketing or other such events the Governing Body has agreed a limit, in the UK, of £250 (being 2.5 times the cost of lunch or dinner for an individual).
+In the UK, this value has been agreed at a level of £100 spent on or received from an individual.
+Where we are entertaining more than one person, giving corporate hospitality or making any other business-related expenditure on marketing or other such events, the Governing Body has agreed a limit, in the UK, of £250 (being 2.5 times the cost of lunch or dinner for an individual).

-Expenditure above these limits may still be reasonable and proportionate but will require prior approval in accordance with the Rules for Delegated Authority (see Rule 15).
+Expenditure above these limits may still be reasonable and proportionate, but will require prior approval in accordance with the Rules for Delegated Authority (section 14 of this document).